 Already registered?
 Go to the course >>

-Jesse Weiner is Assistant Professor of Classics at Hamilton College (Clinton, NY, USA).
+Jesse Weiner is Associate Professor of Classics at Hamilton College (Clinton, NY, USA).
 He received his PhD in classics in 2011 from the University of California, Irvine, and, before arriving at Hamilton, he previously taught courses in ancient Greek, Latin, and classical literature and civilization at California State University, Long Beach and Illinois Wesleyan University.
 He is co-editor of Frankenstein and Its Classics: The Modern Prometheus from Antiquity to Science Fiction (Bloomsbury Academic, 2018), and he publishes broadly on Greek and Latin literature and its modern reception.
 In public humanities, he has worked with Ancient Greeks/Modern Lives and his work has appeared in History Today and The Atlantic.